toadstorm/MOPS/README.md

 **Option 1: Plugin (17.5+ only)**
-Simply create a directory inside your Houdini preferences directory (where the houdini.env typically is) called "packages", and place the MOPS.json file from the MOPs download into that package directory.
-Your preferences directory on Windows is typically in `My Documents\houdiniXX.X`.
-In OS X it's in `~/Library/Preferences/Houdini/XX.X`.
-On Linux it's in `~/houdiniX.Y`.

 First, locate your Houdini configuration directory.
 This is where houdini.env typically is:

 * **Windows**: `My Documents\houdiniXX.Y`